Category Archives: 1995 Films

 As Kathryn and James camp out in a rustic movie theater and disguise themselves as different people, they watch a marathon of Hitchcock films (as evidenced by the many titles on the marquee).

-Clever is that the characters of James and Kathryn begin to mirror the actions of Vertigo characters Scottie and Judy.
+It’s clever that the characters James and Kathryn begin to mirror the actions of Vertigo’s Scottie and Judy.

 Blondes anyone?

-12 Monkeys (1995) does sort of come together after the film as the dreams/memories are laid out pretty clearly.
+12 Monkeys (1995) does come together after the film as the dreams/memories are laid out pretty clearly.
 As we have witnessed these sequences throughout, it leads to a semi-satisfying conclusion.

-A bit of a beautiful mess, the film has clever tidbits and is well-acted, and the baring of both Willis’s and Pitt’s butts might get some additional viewers.
+A bit of a beautiful mess, the film has clever tidbits and is well-acted, and the bearing of both Willis’s and Pitt’s butts might get some additional viewers.

-I think I need to watch the film again to perhaps understand and connect all of the dots better.
+I need to watch the film again to understand, perhaps, and connect all of the dots better.

 Oscar Nominations: Best Supporting Actor-Brad Pitt, Best Costume Design